 Child Development Unit

-After this extensive evaluation, the developmental behavioral pediatrician discusses their impressions and recommendations with the parents.
-These recommendations may include:
+Once the extensive evaluation is done, the developmental behavioral pediatrician discusses their impressions and recommendations with the parents, and they may include:

 - Further evaluation with other specialties